microsoft/MRDL_Unity_Surfaces/README.md

 <img src="https://github.com/Microsoft/MRDL_Unity_Surfaces/blob/master/External/ReadMeImages/Surfaces_Hero.png" alt="Surfaces">

 # Mixed Reality Design Labs
 This repo is where Microsoft's Windows Mixed Reality Design team publishes sample apps and experiments.
-Find out details on https://developer.microsoft.com/en-us/windows/mixed-reality/periodic_table_of_the_elements

 # Surfaces
 Surfaces is an open-source sample app from Microsoft's Mixed Reality Design Labs.
 It demonstrates how to use **[Mixed Reality Toolkit(MRTK)](https://github.com/Microsoft/MixedRealityToolkit-Unity)**'s input system and building blocks to create an app experience for HoloLens 2.
 In this project, you can find the examples of: